Not all marriages last forever. In fact, just about half of all marriages end in divorce.

 In a 2015 survey, SunTrust Bank found that finances are the leading cause of stress in marriages.
 Specifically, the study found 35 percent of respondents reported money as a major source of friction in their relationship.
 In other words, for better or for worse, money affects every marriage.

-Regardless of your reasons for separating, after a divorce, you will feel the financial loss of your partner, women more so than men.
-Women typically experience a 41 percent drop in their income, while men experience a 23 percent income drop, according to a 2012 study from the U.S. Government Accounting Office.
+Regardless of your reasons for separating, after a divorce, you will feel the financial loss of your partner.
+Women typically experience a 41 percent drop in their income.
+While men experience a 23 percent income drop, according to a 2012 study from the U.S. Government Accounting Office.

 In other words, divorce hurts not only emotionally but financially.